NicolasRoehm/LoginComponent/README.md

 @Input() inputPassWithIcon    : boolean = true;
 // Display show/hide button on password input
 @Input() inputPassWithButton  : boolean = true;
-// Display password form inside modal or tab
-@Input() modalTemplate : boolean = true;
 // Labels of the login form
 @Input() customLoginLabels : any = {
   loginLabel                 : 'Login',
   passwordLabel              : 'Password',
   forgottenPasswordLabel     : 'Forgotten password', signInLabel                : 'Sign in', googleSignInLabel          : 'Sign in with Google', facebookSignInLabel        : 'Sign in with Facebook', fieldRequiredLabel         : 'This field is required', fieldEmailLabel            : 'This value must be an email' };
 // Labels of the password form
 @Input() customPassLabels : any = {
   verifCodeMessageLabel      : 'Please enter the confirmation code you will receive by email', verifCodeLabel             : 'Verification code', newPasswordLabel           : 'New password', sendLabel                  : 'Send', policyPassword1Label       : 'Minimum password length (6 to 128)', policyPassword2Label       : 'Require at least one uppercase letter (A to Z)', policyPassword3Label       : 'Require at least one lowercase letter (a to z)', policyPassword4Label       : 'Require at least one number (0 to 9)', policyPassword5Label       : 'Require at least one nonalphanumeric character ! @ # $ % ^ & * ( ) _ + - = [ ] { } | \'',
   fieldRequiredLabel         : 'This field is required', fieldNonWhitespaceLabel    : 'This value must not contain any spaces' };
 // Labels on top of the password form
 @Input() customHeaderLabels : any = {
-  lostPasswordLabel          : 'Lost password', updatePasswordLabel        : 'Update password', updatePasswordMessageLabel : 'Please enter a new password', };
+  mfaCodeLabel               : 'MFA Code', lostPasswordLabel          : 'Lost password', updatePasswordLabel        : 'Update password', updatePasswordMessageLabel : 'Please enter a new password', };
+// Labels of the mfa setup form
+@Input() customMfaSetupLabels : any = {
+  verifCodeLabel : 'Verification code', saveLabel      : 'Save', description    : 'Save this secret key for future connection' }
+// Labels of the mfa form
+@Input() customMfaLabels : any = {
+  verifCodeLabel : 'Verification code', sendLabel      : 'Send'
+}
 ```

 #### Outputs